MPL Communications: Music publishing

 MPL publishing owns a wide range of copyrighted material – covering nearly 100 years of music – by composers including McCartney, Buddy Holly, Carl Perkins, Jerry Herman, Frank Loesser, Meredith Willson, Harold Arlen and many others, with songs, such as "Rock-a-Bye Your Baby with a Dixie Melody" (made famous by Al Jolson), "I'm Glad There Is You", "Blue Suede Shoes", and "That'll Be the Day".
+MPL also publishes some early 1960s songs written by Bob Gaudio, including the US #1 hits "Sherry", "Big Girls Don't Cry" and "Walk Like a Man", all recorded by The Four Seasons.

 Lennon–McCartney songs such as "Love Me Do" and "P.S.
 I Love You" became part of the catalog in the late 2010s after McCartney reached a settlement with longtime Beatles catalog holder Sony/ATV Music Publishing allowing the co-author to reclaim his songs fifty-six years from their initial publication.
 MPL also controls 25 subsidiary companies.

-In 1976 MPL bought the rights to most of Buddy Holly's compositions, and in 2003 the rights to Carl Perkins' works.
+In 1976 MPL bought the North American rights to the Edwin H. Morris & Co. catalogue from Morris himself, and most of Buddy Holly's compositions, and in 2003 the rights to Carl Perkins' works.
 The Holly acquisition was followed by McCartney's launch of 'Buddy Holly Day' with a concert presented annually from 1976 to 1999.

-Additionally, MPL has acquired rights to other cover songs recorded by the Beatles, and on solo recordings by John Lennon, McCartney, Ringo Starr, and Denny Laine as follows:
+Additionally, MPL has acquired rights to other cover songs recorded by the Beatles, and solo recordings by John Lennon, McCartney, Ringo Starr, and Denny Laine as follows: